JerryHyun/SimpleConfig/README.md

 7. You can Save & Load
 ![cap07](https://user-images.githubusercontent.com/18024755/124413600-f412d680-dd8b-11eb-880c-898128e4281a.png)

-If you are using windows & UE4 editor, you can find config this path
+If you are using windows & UE4 editor, you can find config file this path
 	-> [Project Folder Path]\Saved\Config\Windows\SimpleConfig.ini

-If you are using packaging game in windows, you can find config this path
+If you are using packaging game in windows, you can find config file this path
-	-> [Game Folder Path]\[Game Project Name]\Saved\Config\WindowsNoEditor\SimpleConfig.ini
+	-> [Game Folder Path]\\[Game Project Name]\Saved\Config\WindowsNoEditor\SimpleConfig.ini